Reportify/teleopsold/teleops/docs/Circle_Portal_Implementation_Plan.md

 - Implemented auto-population of department when designation is selected
 - Resolved TypeScript linting errors and improved code quality
 - Verified "Pending Setup" status logic working correctly for users who haven't logged in yet
+- Edit User dialog now supports editing employee ID and email
+- Edit dialog state is robust and always in sync with selected user
+- User actions menu now uses dedicated menuUser state for correct user targeting
+- All user edit, deactivate, and resend actions work reliably from the menu
+- UI/UX improvements for edit dialog layout and validation

 **Frontend Progress Made:**